 We were delighted to welcome Rev. Donna Frischknecht Jackson back to Albany Presbytery during the Presbytery meeting on February 4, 2017.
-Donna was a previously a member of Albany Presbytery and we wanted to catch up and share more about her for everyone.
+Donna was a previously a member of Albany Presbytery and we wanted to catch up and share more about her with everyone.

 Before we get started, can you tell us a little bit about where you grew up, any siblings, etc?

 I grew up in the hustle and bustle of north New Jersey in Bergen County.
 Most of our family time, though, was spent escaping the traffic and heading out into the woods to hike and canoe.
 My older brother, who is special needs, enjoyed that time outdoors.
 My older sister—not so much.
 In fact, as I moved back home to upstate New York/Vermont, she was moving to Florida.
 We are total opposites.

 Share with us a little about your hobbies?

 I have always loved history and enjoyed hobbies that reflected early American living.
 I have done candle making and weaving and tried my hand at creating a Colonial kitchen garden.
 My time in Maryland inspired me to take up quilting.
 I lived near Lancaster, PA, so I spent my Sabbath days exploring all the wonderful fabric stores.
 I’m now on my fifth quilt.
 Currently, I am trying to convince my husband to help me build a writer’s cabin at our home, The Old Stone Well Farm, as well as a Colonial outdoor bread oven.
 I also love hiking and since coming back home want to tackle climbing the area’s high peaks.